-capability of its leadership and the individuals within it

-- To deliver our objectives, we rely on our staff to carry on the great work they already do daily which is underpinned by Our People Values: - o Customer Focus putting the customer at the heart of everything we do - o 'Can do' Culture being proactive to achieve excellence - Freedom within Boundaries courage to make constructive change - Our Workforce Strategy 2021 2024 is designed to build a workforce with personal and collective organisational resilience.
-The strategy is to be used by each Service area to develop their annual workforce plans, supported by their HR Operations Partners - Mandatory learning is in place for all staff and monitored by directorate leadership teams.
-The Council has launched a new learning management system for 2022/23, which supports the Workforce Strategy by enhancing the learning experience of staff and enabling greater transparency for employees and managers. - Our Annual Performance Review Cycle forms a key part of our organisational workforce planning.
+of its leadership and the individuals within it To deliver our objectives, we rely on our staff to carry on the great work they already do daily which is underpinned by Our People Values: Customer Focus - putting the customer at the heart of everything we do 'Can do' Culture - being proactive to achieve excellence Freedom within Boundaries - courage to make constructive change Our Workforce Strategy 2021 - 2024 is designed to build a workforce with personal and collective organisational resilience.
+The strategy is to be used by each Service area to develop their annual workforce plans, supported by their HR Operations Partners Mandatory learning is in place for all staff and monitored by directorate leadership teams.
+The Council has launched a new learning management system for 2022/23, which supports the Workforce Strategy by enhancing the learning experience of staff and enabling greater transparency for employees and managers.
+Our Annual Performance Review Cycle forms a key part of our organisational workforce planning.
 Employees and line managers meet regularly to plan and monitor progress against personal and organisational objectives and support employee wellbeing.
-Indicative ratings are recorded at mid-year review point, with formal ratings recorded at end of year performance reviews. - CIPFA published the Financial Management (FM) Code in October 2019.
+Indicative ratings are recorded at mid-year review point, with formal ratings recorded at end of year performance reviews.
+CIPFA published the Financial Management (FM) Code in October 2019.
 The Code sets out 17 Financial Management Standards against which local authorities are required to perform a self-assessment.
 The results of the 2021/22 self-assessment was presented to Audit & Governance Committee in November 2022 and actions to address areas identified for improvement will be implemented during 2023/24.

-Areas where it is recognised that that governance arrangements could be further strengthened include:

-- The capacity and capability of Members and Officers should be further developed through enhanced arrangements for tailored training relevant to individual roles and responsibilities, with core competencies including finance, HR and decision making at the fore of that. - There is a need to promote management accountability and communicate consequences for non-compliance in all Council policies.
+Areas where it is recognised that that governance arrangements could be further strengthened include: • The capacity and capability of Members and Officers should be further developed through enhanced arrangements for tailored training relevant to individual roles and responsibilities, with core competencies including finance, HR and decision making at the fore of that.